tsouk/ilandom/README.md

 - [x] social image
   - [x] good sceernshots

+- [ ] copy three.js setup for watch, make repeat.

+- [ ] Sea is part of the landscape bug.

 - [ ] Static versioned that sits in drop down.

 - [ ] fly by camera!